GSA/cio.gov-redo/_posts/2016-11-16-ciso-priorites.md

 ---
-layout: blog
+layout: post
-title: ' My Priorities as the First U.S. Chief Information Security Officer'
+title: My Priorities as the First U.S. Chief Information Security Officer
-description:
+excerpt: As the first U.S. Chief Information Security Officer (CISO), I am honored to be a part of a dynamic community across government working to improve our country’s cybersecurity posture.
-date: 2016-11-16
+date: November 16, 2016
 display-date: 16 November 2016
 author: Gen. Greg Touhill
 tags: cybersecurity 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 As the first U.S. Chief Information Security Officer (CISO), I am honored to be a part of a dynamic community across government working to improve our country’s cybersecurity posture.